IoanHadarean/Milestone-project/README.md

 Dragon Ball Series is a site to attract anime fans from all over the world and especially Dragon Ball fans.
 It reveals images about Dragon Ball Series, as well as a little spoiler to make people interested in the series.
-The website also embeds audioclips with the best songs used throughout the series.
+The website embeds audioclips with the best songs used throughout the series.
 Last but not least, the website allows other contributors to participate to the development of the website by adding new content or improving the current one.
+It also allows users to send emails for project requests via the contact form.

 ### How does it work?

 The website uses HTML and HTML5 markup language to put the structure of the website in place.
 It also uses CSS and Bootstrap to style the website.
-Javascript and jQuery have been used to construct the login and signup modal buttons.
-These technologies have also helped to the functionality of the contact form, as well as login and signup forms.
-The website can be viewed [here](https://milestone-project-ioan1997.c9users.io/index.html).
+These technologies have also been used to construct the login and signup modal buttons.
+Javascript and jQuery have helped to the functionality of the contact form, as well as login and signup forms.
+The website can be viewed [here](https://ioanhadarean.github.io/User-Centric-Front-End-Milestone-Project/).

 ### User Stories
 1. User is able to go to the main page